Services for Students

 State benefits

 Students with children may be eligible for state benefits including Child Benefit and Child Tax Credits.
-Check 'Are you eligible for state benefits' above.

-Problems with Student Finance/Student Loans Company/NHS?
+Problems with student finance/Student Loans Company/NHS

-Student Finance Enquiry Line /NHS student helpline
+Student Finance enquiry line/NHS student helpline

 If you need to phone Student Finance England (SFE) then you can call them on +44 (0)300 100 0607.
 Calls will be free from a landline and also count towards free minutes packages on mobiles.
-(If you have no free minutes, they will cost no more than a standard geographical call).
+If you have no free minutes, they will cost no more than a standard geographical call.

 For Student Finance Wales, Northern Ireland or Student Awards Agency for Scotland (SAAS) please check their web pages for helpline numbers.